 Have your home’s AC checked ASAP

 Proactively maintaining your home’s air conditioning system will help escape a breakdown on the high temperature summer days, when your AC equipment is running at maximum capacity 24/7 for weeks and months.
-During a standard maintenance visit, an expert A/C system technician can normally avoid an emergency by finding issues and replacing parts before they go out, and cleaning and tuning the air conditioner so it is in tip-top shape during the heat of summer when its needed the most.
+During a standard maintenance visit, an expert A/C system technician can normally avoid an emergency by finding issues and replacing parts before they go out, and getting an ac tune up so it is in tip-top shape during the heat of summer when its needed the most.

 Wear loose, lightweight clothing, especially when you’re going outdoors.
 Stay away from dark colors, especially black clothing, since dark colors hold heat.
 The color white reflects the sun and helps keep you cooler.
 It’s also a great idea to invest in a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.